Sandy Hill (mountaineer): 1996 Everest disaster

 Hill was one of the survivors of the 1996 Mount Everest disaster.
 As part of the Mountain Madness expedition headed by Scott Fischer, during what was her third attempt to climb Mount Everest, she made an agreement with NBC Interactive Media, to stream journalistic dispatches from Base Camp to schoolchildren in the United States.
 The technology required to transmit this blog included a laptop computer and a 20-pound satphone.
 The phone was carried as high on the mountain as Camp IV, but it didn't work there.
 Online, the website was referred to as The "NBC Everest Assault.”
 On May 10, 1996, at roughly 2:30 pm, Hill summitted and exchanged high fives with others on the peak before descending Hillary Step.
 Hill had been short-roped up the mountain by Lopsang Jangbu Sherpa for five to six hours at the outset of the ascent.
-Eighteen hours later, one of the Mountain Madness guides, Neil Beidleman descended Hilary Step with Hill and her teammates, including Tim Madsen and Charlotte Fox, to find camp.
+Eighteen hours later, one of the Mountain Madness guides, Neal Beidleman descended Hillary Step with Hill and her teammates, including Tim Madsen and Charlotte Fox, to find camp.
 Descending, “Sandy got her crampons tangled in the ropes,” Beidleman recalls.
 Stopping to check on others, Beidleman then noticed Fox giving Hill a shot of dexamethasone that Hill had asked for.
 Beidleman asked teammate Lene Gammelgaard to trade oxygen tanks with Hill, as Gammelgaard's tank had more oxygen left and unlike Hill, she was able to walk on her own.
 On the way to a saddle called the South Col, Hill and others slid down the fixed lines.
 At the bottom, the group joined with Mike Groom, a guide from Adventure Consultants, and his clients Yasuko Namba, who was brought down the lines by Beidleman, and Beck Weathers, who had not summitted due to poor eyesight, but had been waiting for Rob Hall, an Adventure Consultants guide, to return, along with Klev Schoening from Mountain Madness and two sherpa.

 Groom tethered himself to Weathers after Hall had not returned from higher up the mountain.
 Not knowing which direction to go due to the storm, they huddled in the snow.
 Around midnight, stars came out as the storm subsided, prompting Beidleman, Schoening, Gammelgaard, and Groom to make it to camp and find help, leaving Namba and Weathers, who were unconscious, and Fox and Hill, who were too exhausted to continue with Madsen.
 Upon reaching Camp IV, the group alerted Anatoli Boukreev, a guide for Hill's team, Mountain Madness, on the location of the rest of the climbers.
-Reaching the group, Boukreev brought Hill tea, leaving her with Madsen, and assisted Fox to the camp before returning to Madsen who walked while Boukreev assisted Hill to Camp IV.
+Reaching the group, Boukreev brought Hill tea, leaving her with Madsen, and assisted Fox to the camp before returning to Madsen who walked while Boukreev carried Hill to Camp IV.
 After returning, Boukreev collapsed with exhaustion, leaving the unconscious climbers, Namba and Weathers in the snow.
-Miraculously, Weathers aroused from his unconscious state and frostbiten climbed to Camp IV alone.
-On May 12, Camp IV was evacuated for Camp III, where three days earlier, Chen Yu-Nan, an expedition member of a Taiwanese group led by Malaku Gau Ming-Ho, had fallen off the Lhotse Face from the wind without crampons or a tie-in from strong winds.
+Weathers unexpectedly awoke from his unconscious state and despite frostbite, climbed to Camp IV alone.
+On May 12, Camp IV was evacuated for Camp III, where three days earlier, Chen Yu-Nan, an expedition member of a Taiwanese group led by Malaku Gau Ming-Ho, had fallen off the Lhotse Face from strong winds without crampons or a tie-in.
 Descending between Camp III and Camp II, a sherpa was hit by a falling rock.
 While descending to Camp III, Hill asked Fox to give her another dexamethasone shot.
 On May 13, they reached base camp.
 The morning of May 14, they hiked to Pheriche, the town below base camp, where Hill, Fox and Madsen departed in a chartered helicopter to Kathmandu.